Pole Barn vs. Barndominium: What’s the Difference?

 A barndominium is a multi-purpose metal or wood building that contains living quarters.
 A lot of them are built using the basic shell of a pole barn (Post Frame).
 It is an affordable, energy-efficient, and low-maintenance solution for residential living.
 A barndominium combines a living area, usually an extension of a larger open space used as a barn, a workshop, a shed, or some other hobby requiring extra square footage.

 Today’s barndominiums may be new builds or existing barns that have been retrofitted to make them habitable.
 This type of building is typically built on an existing property or multi-acre homesite.
 The structure often acts as a dual-purpose living and shop or work and storage area large enough for things as large as boats and recreational vehicles.
+These homes are much more versatile than a traditional house and can offer significant cost savings considering everything included in the build.

 Pros and Cons of Barndominiums